MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

     if not exists(select * from master.sys.server_principals where sid = SUSER_SID('domain\user')) BEGIN declare @T nvarchar(500) Set @T = 'CREATE LOGIN ' + quotename('domain\user') + ' FROM WINDOWS ' exec(@T) END
     ```

-#### Restriction: The service account for the scanner cannot be granted the **Log on locally** right
+### Restriction: The service account for the scanner cannot be granted the **Log on locally** right

-If your organization policies prohibit the **Log on locally** right for service accounts, but allows the **Log on as a batch job** right, use the *OnBehalfOf* parameter with Set-AIPAuthentication.
+If your organization policies prohibit the **Log on locally** right for service accounts, use the *OnBehalfOf* parameter with Set-AIPAuthentication.

 For more information, see [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection).

-#### Restriction: The scanner service account cannot be synchronized to Azure Active Directory but the server has internet connectivity
+### Restriction: The scanner service account cannot be synchronized to Azure Active Directory but the server has internet connectivity

 You can have one account to run the scanner service and use another account to authenticate to Azure Active Directory: